 - Day 2: Leave Padum.
 Night at Kargil.

-1: Attend the monastery festivals in Zanskar
+2: Attend the monastery festivals in Zanskar

 These are not targeted for the tourists (because there aren’t very many tourists in the first place!)

 The festival itself – the decked up monastery, masked dances by the lamas, tranced devotional music – is an extravaganza.
 Experiencing these festivals is one of the top things to do in Zanskar.

 3: Discover the simplicity of the local life in Zanskar

 Tip: At first, they might be hesitant to let you stay in their homes because they know they lack the “tourist facilities”.
 Convince them that you can live with whatever they have to offer.